dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/10/09
+I wish I could report some useful "AI" features for coding, but they are still too bad at guessing what I'm trying to do.
+What about variable/function names and noticing name inconsistencies?
+Matching the code style of the project?
+Or some other not-too-fancy low-hanging fruit 🤔

 #### 2024/10/07
 I don't have a habit of using File Structure in #IntelliJ (maybe I need a better keyboard shortcut, sorry cmd/ctrl+F12 🙈), so I just noticed for #Kotlin it shows classes/functions/fields at the class level but only classes/functions and no vars at the function level.
 Asymmetry!